phpearth/docs/interoperability/intro.md

----
-title: "Which are recommended libraries and resources to use with PHP?"
+# Which are recommended libraries and resources to use with PHP?
-updated: "March 14, 2016"
-permalink: "/faq/interoperability/intro/"
----

 To successfully develop applications here are some recommended development libraries and resources you will like and can enrich experience.